mahmoudxkhaled/Cash-Transfer-Management/README.md

 # Cash-Transfer-Management-System
-This repository contains a system for managing user transfers and sending emails to banks.
+This repository contains a system for managing user transfers and sending emails to banks and accountant.
 The system handles various operations related to bank accounts and transactions.

 ## 🚀Features
 - Manage multiple bank transfers.
 - Send emails to banks with cheque information.
-- Approve or reject transactions.
+- Approve or reject transactions from and to accountant.
 - Export transaction data to Excel.
 - Filter transactions by bank.

 ## Technologies Used
 - .NET 8.0